AY2425S2-CS2103T-T11-3/tp/docs/UserGuide.md

 * Emergency `emergency/`: Emergency phone numbers should only contain numbers, and it should be at least 3 digits long.
 * Event Start Time `from/`: Event start time must be in the format 'yyyy-MM-dd HH:mm' and must be a valid datetime.
 It should also come before the Event End Time.
 * Event End Time `to/`: Event end time must be in the format 'yyyy-MM-dd HH:mm' and must be a valid datetime.
 It should also come after the Event Start Time.
 * Event Name `name/`: Event names should only contain alphanumeric characters and spaces, and it should not be blank.
+Do note if you input more than 1 whitespace in the middle of the name, it will be shortened down to just 1 whitespace.
-* Level `level/`: Levels should only be positive integers, and it should not be blank.
+* Level `level/`: Levels should only be positive integers up to 99, and it should not be blank.
+Note that any input with leading "0"s will be trimmed and treated as if there were no leading "0"s.
 * Matric `matric/`: Matric numbers should start with 'A', followed by 7 numeric digits, and end with a letter.
-* Name `name/`: Names should only contain alphanumeric characters and spaces, and it should not be blank.
+* Name `name/`: Names should only contain alphanumeric characters, spaces, and some exceptions, and should not be blank.
+Allowed exceptions: names may include multiple '-' characters, and exactly one of 's/o', 'd/o', or '@'.
+  These exceptions must not appear at the start or end of the name.
+Do note if you input more than 1 whitespace in the middle of the name, it will be shortened down to just 1 whitespace.
 * Phone `phone/`: Phone numbers should only contain numbers, and it should be at least 3 digits long.
-* Room `room/`: Rooms should only be positive integers, and it should not be blank.
+* Room `room/`: Rooms should only be positive integers up to 99, and it should not be blank.
+Note that any input with leading "0"s will be trimmed and treated as if there were no leading "0"s.
 * StaffDesignation `designation/`: Designation should only be an integer from 0 to 2, and it should not be blank.
 0 to 2 represent Support Staff, Block IC and Residence Master respectively.
 * StudentDesignation `designation/`: Designation should only be an integer from 0 to 2, and it should not be blank.
 0 to 2 represent Resident, Block Head and JCRC Member respectively.
 * Tag `t/`: Tags should be alphanumeric.